jmitchell35/holbertonschool-network/basics_0/bash-scripting-guide.md

 The `#!/bin/bash` is called a "shebang" or "hashbang" line.
 It tells the system which interpreter to use for executing the script.

-Using `#!/usr/bin/env bash` instead of a direct path like `#!/bin/bash` provides portability benefits:

-* It finds the first bash in your PATH, which works even if bash is installed in different locations on different systems
-* It respects any customized environment variables that might affect which bash executable to use

 ### Making Scripts Executable

 ```bash